MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 ms.author: shjais
 ---

-# Use the Sales app during a meeting
+# Use Sales app during a meeting

 The Sales app in Microsoft Teams helps you prepare for and conduct meetings with your sales contacts.
 You can also view and edit the connected CRM record.